4th Sustainability in Higher Education Conference

 The Future Generations Commissioner for Wales will be joining us at the conference, speaking at our evening reception on 3 July and we will hold a special symposium on the role of Higher Education in delivering Well-being and Sustainable Development Goals, and welcome Welsh, UK and international contributions specific to this specific theme.

 Abstract submission portal is now open.
-Please be advised that the submission date for the call for abstracts for the Sustainability in Higher Education (SHE) Conference has been extended.
-The new date for submissions to be received by is now 31 March 2019.
+Please be advised that the submission date for the call for abstracts for the Sustainability in Higher Education (SHE) Conference has closed.

 Please note that while attending the conference is FREE (refreshments will be provided during the evening reception on the 3rd and during morning and afternoon breaks on 4th, as well as lunch on the 4th), delegates will be responsible for paying for their own travel and accommodation, dinner on the 3rd and breakfast on the 4th.
 A conference dinner will be organised for the evening of the 3rd to take place directly after the opening reception.
 Details to follow.